ColorLock/color-lock-web-app/README.md

 *   A **Firebase backend** using Cloud Functions (TypeScript) for game logic access, statistics updates, and data validation.
 *   **Firestore** as the database for storing puzzles, user statistics, and daily scores.
 *   **Firebase Authentication** for user management (including guest access).
+*   **Firebase App Check** to verify that requests are coming from your authentic application.

 ---